Gunnar & Michaela · France 2027

 • E

-Saturday Feb 27 is the ideal concert night — the next morning you're on a train to Bayeux so you don't need to be fresh.
+Saturday Feb 27 stays the right concert night — Sunday morning you’re on the train to Bayeux, so a late finish is fine.
 Sleep on the train.

 Must eat · Paris